smashingboxes/sb-engineering-guides/ddd.md

 ## Model-Driven Design
 #### Problem
-Once you start to design software based on your models of the domain you usually find reasons to depart from the original models.
+Once you start to design software based on your model of the domain you usually find reasons to depart from the original model.

 #### Technique
 "Design a portion of the software system to reflect the domain model in a very literal way, so that mapping is obvious."
 [2] As soon as you start depart from it: "Revisit the model and modify it to be implemented more naturally in software".
 [2]